Dan-k391/Pseudo2Wasm/README.md

 It uses the following process.
 1. Lexical Analysis
 2. Syntax Analysis
-3. Semantic Analysis(Type Check) and IR Generation(with binaryen)
+3. Semantic Analysis(Type Check)
+4. IR Generation(with binaryen)
-4. Code Generation
+5. Code Generation
-5. Optimization
+6. Optimization
-6. Runtime
+7. Runtime

-Notice that the Semantic Analysis and IR Generation are done at the same time.
-(Both in the codegenerating section) The semantic analysis is very basic and currently only has type check and validation(like those stuff).
+The semantic analysis is very basic and currently only has type check and validation(like those stuff).

 ### RoadMap